thcidale0808/canarypy/integrations/airflow/README.md

 ## How It Works

-The plugin patches the `task_policy` function in Airflow's settings.
-If an existing `task_policy` function exists, it is wrapped, so that the original policy is applied first, followed by the policy provided by this plugin.

-The plugin's policy adds custom `on_failure_callback` and `on_success_callback` functions to the tasks.
-These functions send a signal to CanaryPy, containing information about the task's image, run ID, task ID, and state.

-If a task is a `MappedOperator`, the policy applies the custom callbacks via the `partial_kwargs` attribute, to work around the fact that these operators do not have `on_failure_callback` and `on_success_callback` properties.

-Finally, the plugin adds a `get_latest_stable_version` function to the Jinja environment, which can be used in your DAGs.
-This function retrieves the latest stable version of an artifact from CanaryPy, given the artifact's URL.
+This plugin add two main features to your Airflow instance:

+* Append a function to your `on_failure_callback` and `on_success_callback` at the task level.
+This function is responsible to send signals to the `CanaryPy` backend.
+* Adds a `get_latest_stable_version` function to the Jinja environment.
+This function was added as a jinja template to be executed only as runtime.

 ## Usage